biographer/biographer/flowlayout/README.txt

 DOWNLOADS
   For windows users, please download the executable file (biolayout-1.0.exe) from our download section: http://code.google.com/p/biographer/downloads/list
   These softwares may be needed to download from the internet (just use Google to find them and then download) and install:
-    1.Dev-Cpp, the C++ IDE which we use to build the project.
+    1.Dev-Cpp, the C++ IDE used to build the project.
 Other C++ IDE such as Eclipse and Visual Studio are also suitable (only for building from sources).
-    2.TortoiseHg, the software we use to clone local copies of codes from the repository.(only for building from sources) 3.Active-Perl, the software we use to run Perl scripts.
+    2.TortoiseHg, the software used to clone local copies of codes from the repository.(only for building from sources) 3.Active-Perl, the software used to run Perl scripts.
-    4.Graphviz
+    4.Graphviz, for visualization.
   For windows users who do not wish to extend the codes, they can directly use biolayout-1.0.exe they downloaded.

 CLONE THE REPOSITORY